-In Jaipur I managed to visit the quaint haveli in Amber where the Anokhi museum of hand-printing is situated.
-The visit makes for a peaceful getaway from the madness of the city.
+Tourist central and a city with a rich royal heritage, Jaipur is exciting, manic (particularly walking through the old city), enlivening and exhausting all at the same time.
+I took a rickshaw to Amber, a busy route which as you get to the popular Amber fort, is absolutely packed with vehicles but a mile or so further on, is a quaint Haveli where the Anokhi museum of hand-printing is situated exudes calm.
 The small track winding through the stone houses, wandering goats and playing children leads to a magnificently restored haveli – ‘an enclosed place’ in Persian, and traditionally a frescoed temple or mughal style courtyarded house.

-There is a coffee shop selling the famous Anokhi cakes and coffee, which I indulged in from time to time while working in the Anokhi design studio last year, a brief taste of home.
-This can be taken in the pretty garden at the front.
+There is a coffee shop selling the famous Anokhi cakes and coffee, which I indulged in from time to time while working in the Anokhi design studio last year.
+This can be had in the quaint terrace at the front.
 On entering, the exhibits line the edges of the building, and up winding staircases onto wider floors above.
 On the top in the sunlit courtyard sits a block carver tapping away with his chisel, carving beautiful, intricate designs.
 He will make you a print if you ask nicely.
 Looking through the window there are lovely views of the hills and it being near the time of the kite festival while I was there, boys jumping about the crags flying their brightly coloured kites.
 So all in all, a perfect place to study the area’s renowned block printing.
 And of course there is a shop…

 I went to Sanganeer outside of Jaipur, another area known for its block printing particularly during Moghul rule when Persian influences were prevalent.
 I visited here during my work placement at Anokhi and saw blocks being carved as well as the the printing that continues the Moghul style motifs mixed with other influences.